djalbat/inference/README.md

   ]
 });
 ```
 Note that the simple switch on the presence or otherwise of the `render()` method's `update` argument has been removed, although it is perfectly permissible to leave it in.
-It all depends on the logic that results in the `render()` method being called, logic that should be implemented solely in the body of the `updateHandler()` method.
+It all depends on the logic that results in the `render()` method being called, logic that should be implemented in the `updateHandler()` method.

 In fact several cases can be handled:

-1. If the component needs only to make benign changes to its children in response to updates:
+1. If the component only needs to make benign changes to its children in response to updates:
 ```
 function changeHandler(update) {
   this.render(update);
 }
 ```
-This is the same pattern as before, and the aforementioned switch on the presence or otherwise of the `update` argument should be put back into the `render()` method.
+This is the same pattern as before, and the aforementioned switch on the presence or otherwise of the `update` argument should probably be put back into the `render()` method.

 2. If the component needs to be remounted in response to updates:
 ```